 images were acquired.

 If you have a montaged image stack, the interface opens with the Initial Blend tab after you finish with the starting dialog.
 It will first extract the piece list file from the image file if one is not already present (named "setname.pl").
+Very large montages from SerialEM may not have piece coordinates in the image file header; if this is the case, coordinates will be extracted automatically from the associated ".mdoc" file if it is present.
 The progress area at the top of the window will indicate that this has happened.
 The alignment tools work only with single-frame images, so it is necessary to run Blendmont to create the needed images in a file named "setname_blend.mrc".
 This program uses correlations in overlap zones to determine the shift in X and Y between each pair of horizontally or vertically adjacent montage pieces.
 It takes all of these shifts into account to solve for a shift to be applied to each individual piece when placing it in the blended image.

 Select Treat as very sloppy montage if the montage was acquired with stage movement.
 With this option, the program will correlate larger portions of the overlap zones and be able to find the shifts when the overlap varies substantially from the nominal amount.